“One day the Pharisees and Sadducees came to test Jesus’ claims by asking him to show them a miraculous sign from heaven.

 See Figure 8.9 (4CE, p.
 216) / Figure 8.11 (3CE, p.
 202), “A typical warm front.”

-Signs of coming changes (clouds) are seen long before temperature changes are felt on the ground.
+Signs of coming changes (a transition from clear skies to cirrus clouds) are seen long before temperature changes are felt on the ground.

 Click here for a great graphic model of a warm front.
 The same site has a good

-Note that the weather map symbol is a line with semi-circles pointing in the direction the front is moving (see the example on page 218 (4CE) / Figure 8.12 (3CE), “Idealized stages…”).
+Note that the weather map symbol is a line with (normally red) semi-circles pointing in the direction the front is moving (see the example on page 218 (4CE) / Figure 8.12 (3CE), “Idealized stages…”).

 In most weather systems, the trailing cold fronts move more quickly than the leading warm fronts.
-Because cold fronts move more quickly, they often “catch” the warm front, an occlusion or occluded front occurs.
+Because cold fronts move more quickly, they often “catch up to” the warm front, an occlusion or occluded front occurs.

 Depending on the relative temperatures of the cooler air masses, an occluded front will either resemble a warm or cold front.

-Note that the weather map symbol is a line with triangles alternating with semi-circles, pointing in the direction the front is moving (see the example on page 218 (4CE) / Figure 8.12 (3CE), “Idealized stages…”).
+Note that the weather map symbol is a line with triangles alternating with semi-circles, pointing in the direction the front is moving (see the example in “Geosystems in Action 8: Mid-latitude Cyclones” Figure 8.1, page 218 (4CE) / Figure 8.12 (3CE), “Idealized stages…”).

 III.
 Weather Systems in Temperate (Mid-) Latitudes (Us!)